rezuck/sparkDemo/README.md

 # sparkDemo

-The included file is a scall- based spark program to determine if there was a distributed denial of service attack.
+The included file is a Scala- based spark program to determine if there was a distributed denial of service attack.